 There are two types of sensors: DX and FX.
 The FX is a full-size sensor identical to the old film size (36mm).
 The DX sensor is half the size and produces less quality.
 Your choice of lenses will be determined whether you have a DX or FX sensor in your camera as the DX sensor introduces a 0.5x multiplication to the focal length.
 So a 300mm lens becomes, in effect, a 450mm lens.
-FX (‘full-frame’) sensors are the future, so I will further refer to focal lengths appropriate to the FX sensor.
+FX (full-frame) sensors are the future, so I will further refer to focal lengths appropriate to the FX sensor.

 Always buy the best lens you can afford.
 Fixed fast lenses are ideal but very costly.
 Zoom lenses are easier to change the composition without changing lenses the whole time.
 If you carry only one lens, a 24-70mm or similar zoom should be ideal.
 A lightweight 80-200mm or 70-300mm or similar will be excellent for candid shots and varying your composition for a second lens.

-Wildlife photography on safari will be very frustrating if you don’t have at least a 300mm lens.
-For a small loss of quality, teleconverters are a cheap and compact way to increase magnification: a 300 lens with a 1.4x converter becomes 420mm, and with a 2x, it becomes 600mm.
+Wildlife photography on Uganda safari will be very frustrating if you don’t have at least a 300mm lens.
+For a slight loss of quality, teleconverters are a cheap and compact way to increase magnification: a 300 lens with a 1.4x converter becomes 420mm, and with a 2x, it becomes 600mm.
 NB 1.4x and 2x teleconverters reduce the speed of your lens by 1.4 and 2 stops, respectively.

 The resolution of digital cameras is improving the whole time.
 For ordinary prints, a 6-megapixel camera is fine.
 For better results and the possibility to enlarge images and professional reproduction, higher resolution is available up to 50.6 megapixels.

-When browsing through SD cards, there are two main types you will come across: SDHC and SDXC.
+When browsing for SD cards, there are two main types you will come across: SDHC and SDXC.
 SDHC stands for secure digital high capacity, and SDXC stands for secure digital extended capacity.
 The difference between the two types lies only in the amount of data they store.
 SDHC cards start at 2GB and top out at 32GB, whereas SDXC cards start at 32GB and theoretically max out at around 2TB of storage, although the largest capacity to date is a 1TB card from SanDisk.

 Keep in mind that digital camera batteries, computers, and other storage devices need charging.
-Make sure you have all the chargers, cables, converters with you.
-Most Africa safari lodges and hotels have charging points, but it will be best to enquire about this in advance.
+Make sure you have all the chargers, cables, and converters with you.
+Most Uganda safari lodges and hotels have charging points, but it will be best to enquire about this in advance.
 When camping, you might have to rely on charging from the car battery.

 Dust and heat are often a problem.
 Keep your equipment in a sealed bag, and avoid exposing equipment to the sun when possible.

 Digital cameras are prone to collecting dust particles on the sensor, which results in spots on the image.
-The dirt mostly enters the camera when changing lenses, so you should be careful when doing this.
+The dirt mainly enters the camera when changing lenses, so you should be careful when doing this.
 To some extent, photos can be ‘cleaned’ up afterward in Photoshop, but this is time-consuming.

 The most striking outdoor photographs are often taken during the hour or two of ‘golden light’ after dawn and before sunset.
 Shooting in low light may enforce the use of very low shutter speeds, in which case a tripod/bean bag will be required to avoid camera shake.